openstor/openstor-go/README.md

 		log.Fatalln(err)
 	}

-	log.Printf("%#v\n", minioClient) // minioClient is now set up }
+	log.Printf("%#v\n", client) // client is now set up
+}
 ```

 Example - File Uploader
 -----------------------

 This sample code connects to an object storage server, creates a bucket, and uploads a file to the bucket.
-It uses the MinIO `play` server, a public MinIO cluster located at [https://play.min.io](https://play.min.io).

-The `play` server runs the latest stable version of MinIO and may be used for testing and development.
-The access credentials shown in this example are open to the public and all data uploaded to `play` should be considered public and non-protected.

 ### FileUploader.go